husainaloos/cocoa-hugo-theme/README.md

 ## Development

-This theme is built and improved upon by open source [contributions](https://github.com/nishanths/cocoa-hugo-theme/graphs/contributors).
+This theme is built and improved upon by open source [contributions](https://github.com/husainaloos/cocoa-hugo-theme/graphs/contributors).
 Pull requests, bug fixes, and new features are welcome!

 If you're contributing CSS changes, please see the README at [`dev/`](dev).

 ## License

 Licensed under the MIT License.
-See the [LICENSE](https://github.com/nishanths/cocoa-hugo-theme/blob/master/LICENSE) file for more details.
+See the [LICENSE](https://github.com/husainaloos/cocoa-hugo-theme/blob/master/LICENSE) file for more details.

+## NOTE

+This is a fork of the work of nishanths.
+I forked it because it is not being activily worked on there, and my blog is running using it.
+Thanks to him for his hard work on this project.